Showing posts with label AI. Show all posts

 1.2.
 Microsoft 365 Copilot Pro

 (+$20/month full retail if bought as an add-on).
-More features but not everything the M365 Copilot for Business offers.
-All users get Copilot Builder (maker capability), and consumers need the M365 Pro licence to use M365 Copilot agents.
+Additional features, but not all that M365 Copilot for Business offers.
+All users receive Copilot Builder (maker capability), and consumers require the M365 Pro license to utilise M365 Copilot agents.

 1.3.
 Microsoft 365 Copilot for Business

-I believe a lot of documentation and people are grouping "M365 Copilot Pro" and "M365 Copilot for Business" together, and only see a free and pro/paid versions of M365 Copilot.
+I believe that many people are grouping "M365 Copilot Pro" and "M365 Copilot for Business" together, and only see the free and paid versions of M365 Copilot.

 M365 Copilot Pro for Business (I know :) ) is grounded in the business data you can access in your enterprise.
 Inline copilots, including grounded business data inside the office applications.